gearmamn06/CPR_Band_Bus/README.md

 ## Installation

-1. Add this framework to the project you want to use.
+1. Add Bus.framework file to the project you want to use.
 (Check "copy items if needed")

 2. Open the project editor Select your project among your "targets" and add this framework to "Embedded Binaries" if it is not already there.